• Home

 For Developers, Designers, and Researchers

-If you are a developer, researcher, or system architect wishing to explore the trauma-informed model of AI-human collaboration represented here:
+If you are a developer, researcher, or system architect wishing to explore the trauma-informed care model of AI-human collaboration represented here:

 – You are not permitted to use, reproduce, or integrate the model into any system — in part or in whole — without ethical engagement, proper attribution, and formal permission